carneliansearch/carneliansearch.com/src/insights/a-truly-global-search.md

 ---
 title: "A global search "
-teaser: The International Director is the most senior executive in the organisation.
+teaser: The International Director of Langham Partnership is the most senior executive in the organisation.
 The role involves overseeing and coordinating Langham’s work globally.
 It was essential for us to find a leader who was highly skilled in building cross-cultural relationships, coordinating and leading change in a global and matrixed organisation.
 lead_image: /assets/img/tayo-arikawe.jpg
 date: 2021-01-17T20:54:27.275Z
 case_study: